Skip to main content

 Configuring RBAC

-• id: A unique string identifier of the role e.g. DP_OWNER
+• id: A unique string identifier of the role, e.g. DP_OWNER.
+This is auto-generated based on name

-• display_name (optional): A prettier role identifier or human-readable name for display purposes
+• name: A prettier role identifier or human-readable name for display purposes

 • description (optional): A description of the role, for display purposes